aandergr/kspalculator/README.md

 kspalculator evaluates all possible designs, checks whether they fulfil the user's requirements, and then checks whether it is the best design using the relation "*A* is better than *B* iff *A* is better than *B* by *any* of the user's criteria".
 Only the **best designs** are then presented to the user.
-This way, the user has maximum flexibility to use the type of propulsion which serves best his needs.
+This way, the user has maximum flexibility to use the type of propulsion which serves best his needs, still without being spammed by non-optimal solutions.

 The stage might have different requirements for minimum acceleration for **different _flight phases_** through different air pressures and different Delta-v requirements.
 For example you might require the vessel accelerating